caseykneale/ChemometricsTools.jl/README.md

 Well, I'd love to hammer in some time series methods.
 That was originally part of the plan.
 Then I realized [OnlineStats.jl](https://github.com/joshday/OnlineStats.jl) already has the essentials for online learning covered.
 Surely many are contemplating packages with time series as a focus.
 Similarly, if you want clustering methods, just install [Clustering.jl](https://github.com/JuliaStats/Clustering.jl).
 I may add a few supportive odds and ends in here (or contribute to the packages directly) but really, most of the Julia 1.0+ ecosystem is really reliable, well made, and community supported.

 ## ToDo:
-  - Hyperspectral data preprocessing methods that fit into pipelines/transforms.
+  - Clean up.
+  - Performance improvements.
+  - Syntax improvements.
+  - Documentation improvements.
+  - Unit tests.

+## Maybes:
   - Design of Experiment tools (Partial Factorial design, D/I-optimal, etc...)?

-## Maybes:
   - Convenience fns propagation of error, multiequilibria, kinetics?
   - Electrochemical simulations and optical simulations (maybe separate packages...)?